reuelrds/booking-app/Readme.md

 **Note -** If you are facing any problems running the above npm scripts, install angular cli and ionic cli globally using `npm install -g @angular/cli` and `npm install -g ionic` respectively and run `ionic serve` to launch the app in a browser.
 To Build the app use `ng build --prod && ionic capacitor copy android` to create an Android Studio project which can be used to preivew the app on an emulator or a physical device and also generate the apk.

+## API Keys Note

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This app uses Google Maps.
+So, you'll need your own api key to get the app to work properly.
+Once you have your API Key paste it in the `env.ts` file which will be located in `src/environments`.
+**Note -** An example `env.example.ts` file is provided.

+### To get your own Google Maps API key
+1. Head over to [Google Maps Platform](https://cloud.google.com/maps-platform/) to get your own API key.
+2. Click on Get Started.
+3. Select 'Maps' and 'Places' products.
+4. Follow the instructions on screen.